ptheywood/gtc-2019-talk/presentation.md

 This allows the impact of pedestrian behaviour on the rail network schedule to be assessed.

-So in the short clip we have a low pedestrain demand and high pedestrian demand situation.
+So in the short clip we have a low pedestrian demand and high pedestrian demand situation.
 We can see that the high train is delayed in the busier case due to the pedestrian behaviour, which then has a cascade effect on the rail network.

 ---